vorakl/vorakl.github.io/src.docs/content/articles/posix.rst

 |

 Over 35 years ago, these problems with software portability led to the emergence of the first `POSIX standard`_ in 1988.
 The acronym `was coined by Richard Stallman`_, who added "X" to the end of *Portable Operating System Interface*.
-It's meant to provide a `specification of the interface`_ that different Unix operating systems should have in common, including programming languages and tools.
+The *POSIX™* trademark is currently owned by `IEEE`_, and *UNIX®* is a registered trademark of `The Open Group`_.
+It's meant to provide a `specification of the interface`_ that different Unix operating systems should have in common, including `programming languages and tools`_.
 It's important to note that **the interface is portable**, and not the implementation.

 |